Olympus E-M5 II vs Panasonic FZ2000

-More modern: Was introduced somewhat (1 year and 7 months) more recently.
+- More modern: Was introduced somewhat (1 year and 7 months) more recently.

-  If the count of individual advantages (bullet points above) is taken as a guide, the E-M5 II is the clear winner of the match-up (12 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M5 II comes out slightly ahead of the FZ2000 (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the E-M5 II or the FZ2000 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (amateurphotographer [AP], cameralabs [CL], digitalcameraworld [DCW], dpreview [DPR], ephotozine [EPZ], photographyblog [PB]).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.